lammps/lammps/doc/src/fix_reaxff_species.rst

 """""""

 The default values for bond-order cutoffs are 0.3 for all I-J pairs.
-The default element symbols are taken from the pair_coeff command.
+The default element symbols are taken from the ReaxFF pair_coeff command.
 Position files are not written by default.